monomadic/ni-file/doc/containers/NKS.md

 | 0x1C   | 0x04   | uint32_t |              |            |       |
 | 0x20   | 0x04   | uint32_t |              |            |       |

 Note: Internal preset XML data in V1 and V2 is compressed with zlib.

+- No zlib header
+- zlib/deflate compression algorithm

 You can decompress this raw data in macos with the `qpdf` package:

 ```bash
 brew install qpdf